michael2012z/BitBible/markdown/KJV/files/Ps.md

 7. Gilead is mine, and Manasseh is mine; Ephraim also is the strength of mine head; Judah is my lawgiver;

-8. Moab is my washpot; over Edom will I cast out my shoe: Philistia, triumph thou because of me.triumph…: or, triumph thou over me :(by an irony)
+8. Moab is my washpot; over Edom will I cast out my shoe: Philistia, triumph thou because of me.

-9. Who will bring me into the strong city? who will lead me into Edom?strong…: Heb. city of strength?
+9. Who will bring me into the strong city? who will lead me into Edom?

 10. Wilt not thou, O God, which hadst cast us off? and thou, O God, which didst not go out with our armies?

-11. Give us help from trouble: for vain is the help of man.help of man: Heb. salvation, etc
+11. Give us help from trouble: for vain is the help of man.

 12. Through God we shall do valiantly: for he it is that shall tread down our enemies.